kolkhis/lac/README.md

 Scott has over 10 years administering and engineering Linux systems across a broad variety of fields and teams.
 He has built and maintains systems like High Performance Compute (HPC) clusters for [NOAA (The National Oceanic and Atmospheric Administration)](https://www.noaa.gov/) and more.

+ProLUG looks forward to working with contributors who want to give back to the community and produce skilled Systems Administrators and Systems enthusiasts.

 ## Objectives